botrosco/wireguard-peer-generator/README.md

 ## Notes for running
 The inline comments should provide most of the information required.
+Updated to provide the exact information requried for the wireguard tools on OpenWRT routers

 *Remember to set vars before usign the script*